mhuebert/maria/README.md

 At that stage, you should have both a running figwheel and the ability to evaluate forms in the browser from emacs.

-## Bundling dependencies

-In order to work in an ordinary web browser, ClojureScript needs to be 'compiled' (or _converted_) to javascript.
-During compilation, all project files (eg. source code you've written, plus dependencies) are gathered, converted to javascript, and mashed into a single file.

- The process of compilation is designed for maximum efficiency: a lot of information is stripped out of the original ClojureScript files because it isn't necessary for the program to be run.
-This is optimal for most apps, but development tools like Maria are different: we need access to all the original information so that we can provide a fully-functioning 'live environment'.

-[cljs-live](https://www.github.com/mhuebert/cljs-live) is a tool for bundling dependencies for the self-hosted ClojureScript compiler while including all of this extra information.

-///\\\///\\\

-warning, cljs-live is not yet stable.

-///\\\///\\\

-To update the live dependency bundles (which also updates sources for the `(source ...)` REPL command):

- 1. Make sure planck is installed (this has been tested with version `2.4.0`)
- 2. Run `lein build-bundles`

- Dependencies are specified in `live-deps.clj`; This is the file you would edit if you wanted to modify or add dependencies.

- Bundles are written to `resources/public/js/cljs_bundles` and are checked into version control (this may change in the future as cljs-live stabilizes and we develop a better build process).